dragomano/Light-Portal/docs/src/blocks/create-new.md

 # Add block

-All portal blocks currently available (depending on enabled [plugins](../plugins/manage)) are displayed here.
-To add, click on the desired block.
+To add a block, simply click on it.
+Initially, you can create blocks of three types: PHP, HTML, and BBCode.
+If you need others, first [enable the necessary plugins](../plugins/manage) of type `block`.

 Depending on the type of block, various settings will be available, spread across different tabs.